 Related: Not being invited

-Remember that with Facebook, there is usually something to make you happy or something to make you upset.
+Remember that with Facebook, there is usually something to make you happy or something to make you sad and upset.
+Facebook rejection is real.
 Someone not accepting your friend request is a big Facebook problem we have to deal with.
 But try to focus on the positive: The people you are friends with and the Facebook friends you do have.

 If someone sends you a friend request, do you automatically accept it?
 Or do you purposely wait and play mind games?
 Is there ever a reason you don’t accept a friend request?
-Do you accept all requests (assuming it’s not spam)?
+Do you accept all requests (assuming it’s not spam or a weird situation)?
 Leave your Comments below.